schorfES/caroucssel/README.md

     // This function will be called when the carousel is destroyed.
 Ensure
     // to fully detach all instances and event listeners.
 Also, roll back all
-    // changes to the DOM to restore the initial state... this.proxy = null;
+    // changes to the DOM to restore the initial state... this.carousel = null;
   }

   doSomething() {
     // This is just an example function.
 Implement the feature the way you want...
     // If you need to trigger an update to the caroucel and attached other
-    // features, call the update() function of the proxy and pass your
+    // features, call the update() function of the carousel and pass your
-    // feature - Only to this if it's needed to update any of the instances! this.proxy.update(this);
+    // feature - Only do this if it's needed to update any of the instances! this.carousel.update(this);
   }

 }